dustywhite7/Econ8320/SlidesCode/8 - Numpy and Scipy.md

 <br>

-Hint: Look up the CDF of the Exponential Distribution, and use it to generate your values
+Hint: Look up the CDF of the Exponential Distribution, solve for $x$, and use it to generate your values

 ---